Biases and Ethical Problems in Negotiations

 What human biases give rise to ethical problems in negotiation?

 Numerous cognitive biases stand in the way of individuals determining or choose what is an ethical course of conduct.
+Below are some common biases related to ethics.

-- Bounded Ethicality – Refers to the limits of people to make ethical decisions because they are either unaware or fail to fully and deliberately process information.
+Bounded Ethicality refers to the limits of people to make ethical decisions because they are either unaware or fail to fully and deliberately process information.

-- Illusion of superiority – People view themselves and their actions much more favorably than others view them.
+People view themselves and their actions much more favorably than others view them.
 People focus on their positive characteristics and downplay their shortcomings.
 In relative terms, people believe they are most honest, ethical, capable, intelligent, courteous, insightful, and fair than others.

-- Illusion of Control – people believe they have more control over events than they really do; often feel they can control outcomes; can lead to a type of gambler’s fallacy in decision making, however, it can also give rise to ethical problems, such as when people make claims of quality control that cannot be met.
+People believe they have more control over events than they really do; often feel they can control outcomes; can lead to a type of gambler's fallacy in decision making, however, it can also give rise to ethical problems, such as when people make claims of quality control that cannot be met.